Cellexs/BVOC/Deliverables/D.7 Verification and Validation.md

 4. 9, pretty much all you need is here, group message option is nice as well
 5. 5, again I’m a little annoyed with user ID stuff, I feel names would be easier
 6. 8, nice display of messages but I wish it would say the time for when I received messages
-7. 9, There was almost no confusion getting places but the many different pages for each thing felt kind of annoying, could have been better grouped
+7. 9, best part was there was almost no confusion getting places but worst part was the many different pages for each thing felt kind of annoying, could have been better grouped

 Second User: Konnor Williams
 1. 8, nice colors and clear buttons